fboes/blogophon/docs/markdown.md

 Giphy
 -----

-For displaying a Giphy image, just put a linkt to the Giphy page into a single line.
+For displaying a Giphy image, just put a link to the Giphy page into a single line.
 This will be converted to the corresponding image.

 Checkboxes
 -----------